Last updated: February 25, 2021

 (c) Where Technology Information is Collected.
 Technology Information is collected directly from advertisements delivered through the Services or indirectly through third parties that we contract with to display advertisements (“Publishers”).
 Such advertisements will usually be displayed within one of the following advertising vehicles:

-1.12.
+1.11.
 Microphone Access.
-If granted permission by a user, we use access to a phone's microphone to facilitate voice enabled search queries.
+If granted permission by a user, we use access to a device's microphone to facilitate voice enabled search queries.
 All interaction and access to the microphone is user initiated and voice queries are not shared with third party apps or providers.

 Additional categories of Individual Information will not be collected or used for materially different purposes without first providing you with notice.